Sabzi Pollo (Persian Herbed Rice ) is a truly symbolic dish to celebrate the first day of spring, the first day of the

 - After washing rice a third time, let it soak in water.

 - In a small bowl combine hot water and crushed saffron.
 Let saffron steep for 10 minutes before using.

 - In another bowl combine chopped herbs and reserve.

-- Bring 8 cups water with ½ tsp salt to boil in a 5-quart non-stick pot.
+- Bring 8 cups water with ½ teaspoon salt to boil in a 5-quart non-stick pot.

 - When water in pot has come to boil, drain the rice.
 Add the drained rice to the boiling water.